mel-project/docs.themelio.org/specifications/stake-tracking.md

 Staking information is tracked according to the following principles:

-* Lents trade freely on the chain with no limits.
+* Mets trade freely on the chain with no limits.
-* Lents can be staked for a fixed, long period of time with special staking transactions.
+* Mets can be staked for a fixed, long period of time with special staking transactions.
 * Voting power stays constant for medium-length periods of time to reduce "catching-up" time for thin clients.

 ## How are stakes managed?